gaoisbest/NLP-Projects/Word2vec/README.md

 |Document 2| 0    |1/4*log(2/1)   |1/4*log(2/1)|     0       | 1/4*log(2/1)  |  1/4*log(2/1)|     0        |

 #### Pros and cons
 * Penalising common words that appeared in the corpus.

-## Co-occurence matrix
+## 2. Co-occurence matrix
+### Principle

-`Co-occurrence`: the number of times that two words co-occurence in a context window.
+- `Co-occurrence`: the number of times that two words co-occurence in a context window.

-`Context Window`: composed of window size and direction.
+- `Context Window`: composed of window size and direction.

 The results of window size **2** and **both** direction: